MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-info-protection-data-loss-prevention-overview.md

 This article introduces the Power BI information protection and data loss prevention (DLP) articles.
 These articles are targeted at multiple audiences:

 - **Power BI administrators:** The administrators who are responsible for overseeing Power BI in the organization.
 Power BI administrators need to collaborate with information security teams and other relevant teams.
 - **Center of Excellence, IT, and BI teams:** The teams that are responsible for overseeing Power BI in the organization.
-They may need to collaborate with Power BI administrators, information security teams, and other relevant teams.
+They might need to collaborate with Power BI administrators, information security teams, and other relevant teams.

 > [!IMPORTANT]
 > Information protection and DLP is a significant organization-wide undertaking.
 Its scope and impact are far greater than Power BI alone.
 This type of initiative requires funding, prioritization, and planning.
 Expect to involve several cross-functional teams in your planning, usage, and oversight efforts.